JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron enhancement: Results and discussions

 \subsection{Fe/O ratio}

 The bottom rows of Figs.~\ref{fig:abunbin}, \ref{fig:abunmet}, and \ref{fig:abunmet_mod} show Fe/O ratios of our stacks.
 We find that the Fe/O upper limit of the all-sources stack, $\sim-0.4$ dex of the solar abundance, is lower than that of GN-z11 and other $z>4$ individual galaxies.
-The Fe/O upper limit is consistent with the $z\sim0$ galaxies, the MW stars, and the K20 model regardless of dust depletion.
+The Fe/O upper limit is in agreement with the $z\sim0$ galaxies, the MW stars, and the K20 model under both dust-depleted and non-depleted conditions.
 This result is not in contrast with our previous finding that general star-forming galaxies at $z=4$--7 have a CCSN-dominated gas composition and dust depletion.
 However, the high-sSFR and blue-\buv\ stacks exhibit supersolar Fe/O ratios, which are significantly higher than the $z\sim0$ galaxies, the MW stars, and the K20 model at a given metallicity, and comparable to those of the $z>4$ individual galaxies.
 Interestingly, these individual galaxies have high sSFR and blue \buv\ values comparable to the high-sSFR and blue-\buv\ stacks.
 These findings suggest that galaxies with higher sSFR and bluer \buv\ values generally show Fe/O enhancement.